SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 variable](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenobject_refer_variable_glosry.htm "Glossary Entry")
 is also necessary for accessing objects and their components, i. e. objects are not directly accessed but only via references that point to those objects.
-This reference is stored in the reference variables.
+This reference is stored in the reference variable.
 ``` abap
 DATA: ref1 TYPE REF TO local_class,
       ref2 TYPE REF TO global_class,